|

 Nikolas?, Holmes tells him to ring for the steward.
 The steward arrives

-and reveals himself to be the real King Nikolas -- Watson's "nephew" was a
+and reveals himself to be the real King Nikolas—Watson's

 sight.
 The king reports that the three men have been arrested and the